 Your fixed costs (rent, insurance, loan payments) keep running in the winter.
 So don't calculate with monthly averages, but with actual open months.

-- Food cost per season: Purchases vs. revenue over the entire season
+- Food cost per season: Total purchases against seasonal revenue

-- Revenue per square meter per open day: How efficiently are you using your space?
+- Revenue per square meter per operating day: Space efficiency during peak periods

 Beach restaurant, open April-September (6 months):